-- Accessibility to certain components of the cooling system can be an issue depending on the layout of the drive and/or the heat exchanger unit. - This guide is not intended to be used as a reference for commissioning cooling systems which are not installed in a VACON® 3000 drive. - 1.
+- Accessibility to certain components of the cooling system can be an issue depending on the layout of the drive and/or the heat exchanger unit. - This guide is not intended to be used as a reference for commissioning cooling systems which are not installed in a VACON[®] 3000 enclosed drive. - Operation and maintenance instructions for Adwatec heat exchangers are available for download at Danfoss product materials - Adwatec. - 1.
 To access the inlet and outlet cooling manifolds, locate the cabinet in which the cooling system is installed.